-VII.
+VIII.
 COURT ORDERS AND JUDGMENTS

-21. Filings by the Court.
-Any order, opinion, judgment, or other proceeding of the court in an ECF case will be filed in accordance with this Supplement.
+23. Filings by the Court.
+Any order, opinion, judgment, or other proceeding of the court will be filed in accordance with this Supplement.

-22. Effect of Filing.
+24. Effect of Filing.
 A filing by the court under this Supplement:

-- (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner. - 23.
+- (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner. - 25.
 Notice of Filing; Service. - (a) Notifying the Parties.
-Notice of a filing by the court will be accomplished by delivering to the parties a "Notice of Electronic Filing" in the manner prescribed in paragraph 12(a). - (b) Service.
-The transmission of the "Notice of Electronic Filing" satisfies the service requirement of RCFC 77(d).
+Notice of a filing by the court will be accomplished in the manner prescribed in paragraph 14 of this Supplement. - (b) Service.
+Service of a filing by the court will be accomplished in a manner prescribed in paragraph 14 of this Supplement.

-24. Court-Ordered Deadlines.
+26. Court-Ordered Deadlines.
 If an order or opinion specifies a due date for the filing of a document, that date will control over any other filing deadline listed on the docket for that document.

-VIII.
+IX.
 PRIVACY

-25. Filings Protected Against Public Disclosure.
-Except as provided in Vaccine Rule 18, all filings submitted in a Vaccine Act case are restricted pursuant to the requirement of 42 U.S.C. § 300aa-12(d)(4)(A) and therefore are accessible only to court personnel and counsel of record.
+27. Filings Protected Against Public Disclosure.
+Except as provided in Vaccine Rule 18, all filings submitted in a Vaccine Act case are restricted pursuant to the requirement of 42 U.S.C. § 300aa-12(d)(4)(A) and therefore are accessible only to court personnel and the parties to the case.

-26. Personal Information.
-Because all filings submitted by the parties in a Vaccine Act case are restricted, Filing Users need not redact personal identifiers and other sensitive information.
-Filing Users should file all documents, including medical records, in their original form.
+28. Personal Information.
+Because all filings submitted by the parties in a Vaccine Act case are restricted, counsel and pro se litigants need not redact personal identifiers and other sensitive information.
+All documents, including medical records, should be filed in their original form.